arpitbbhayani/py-hangman/README.md

  - Execute the following

 ```
+cd dist
 python ui.py
 ```

 **within the same Virtual environment as py-hangman**

-Above command will start the Hangman UI game server on port 3000
+Above command will start the Hangman UI game server on port 3000.

+Open your browser and hit http://localhost:3000